 Daniel Schneider completed his B.A. in Public Policy at Brown University in 2003 and earned his PhD in Sociology and Social Policy from Princeton University in 2012.
 Before joining the Department of Sociology, he was a Robert Wood Johnson Foundation Postdoctoral Scholar in Health Policy Research at UC Berkeley.
 Professor Schneider’s research interests are focused on social demography, inequality, and the family.
 His current research includes an investigation of the role of economic resources in entry into marriage and cohabitation, a project examining the effects of the Great Recession on relationship quality, union dissolution, and fertility, and work on how precarious and unpredictable employment affects family life.
-His work has appeared in such venues as the American Journal of Sociology, Social Forces, and Social Problems.

 2016.
 Daniel Schneider, Kristen Harknett, and Sara McLanahan.
 "Intimate Partner Violence in the Great Recession."
 Demography 53(2): 471-505.